Writing for the Web

 - Bold important phrases that are hidden within paragraphs

-Use images, interactive graphics and other multimedia to compliment your text
+Use images, interactive graphics and other multimedia to complement your text

 When you have to write longer articles or posts, not only can multimedia make the content look less daunting initially, but you can also use images, informative graphics and video to present the information in a different way to help explain your point.